 - potatoes: Irish potatoes are most commonly used to make aloo pies, but any type of white potato can be substituted.

 - geera or cumin powder: this gives the potatoes that smokey flavor ever present in East Indian cuisine and that flavor dominates the aloo pie.
+Find it on Amazon here.

 - butter: adds a creamy element to the seasoned potatoes.